trdwll/HordeMode/README.md

 C++ in the project are required to use the [code guidelines](https://github.com/trdwll/HordeMode/blob/master/CODEGUIDELINES.md).

+Want to contribute something else like audio or a model?
+Awesome!
+Open a pull request or make an issue.

 ## Roadmap
 There's not really a roadmap, but the general direction of the project is under [Projects](https://github.com/trdwll/HordeMode/projects).